► PHEV S-Class claims 62-mile e-range

 ► …once we’ve finished the massage

-Digression about e-range aside, Mercedes has put real thought into its latest S-Class PHEV.
+Digression about e-range aside, Mercedes has put real thought into its latest S-Class Plug-in hybrid.
 But then it has to, if Stuttgart wants to remain on top of the luxury game.

 But when is an S-Class not overloaded with technical wizardry?
 While the traditional saloon does without the frippery of a Hyperscreen seen on the new EQS, the S is laden with advanced features.